joeavanzato/omni/README.md

 The main focus is on collecting light-weight datasets as quickly as possible to help responders identify anomalies and quickly hunt known-bad indicators across a network - but technically it is possible to execute and collect any type of evidence using any type of host-based tooling.

+If you find yourself in a situation where you need to pivot on indicators of compromise (IPs, Filenames, Processes, User Activity, Service/Task Names, etc) in a cyber-immature network (lack of EDR, SIEM, Logging, etc), omni can help you get answers.

 It is easy to collect new data by modifying config.yaml on the fly to run scripts, commands or tools on remote devices.

 It works by dynamically building a batch file that is deployed to targets along with any specified files and directories - this batch file controls execution and is remotely executed via schtasks by default - output files are then retrieved via SMB and deployed artifacts are cleaned-up from each target.